IN-DEPTH ANALYSIS

 Some or all of the products/services listed on this page are from our affiliate partners from which we receive commissions.
 This, however, does not influence the evaluations in our reviews.
 Learn more by reading our Advertiser Disclosure.

-When it comes to robo-advisors, Betterment is one of the best-known and highly rated options available.
+When it comes to robo-advisors, Betterment is one of the best-known names on the market.
 But what exactly does it offer?
-How does its pricing structure compare to other advisors, and, most importantly, is Betterment really worth it?
+How does its pricing structure compare to other advisors, and, most importantly, is it worth the money?

-In this Betterment review, we’ll take a look at the company's history, services, and pricing.
+In this review, we’ll take a look at the company's history, services, and pricing.
 We’ll also discuss its features, including retirement planning, IRAs and 401(k)s, automated investing options, and more.
-By the end of the article, you should be able to decide whether Betterment is the right solution for you.

 Account management fee: